 - the Minister for Foreign Affairs or an authorised person has given permission in writing to import the goods.
-The Minister has authorised the positions of Director General and Assistant Secretary of Australian Safeguards and Non-Proliferation Office (ASNO) to grant permits; and - the permission is produced to the Department of Immigration and Border Protection (DIBP).
+The Minister has authorised the positions of Director General and Assistant Secretary of Australian Safeguards and Non-Proliferation Office (ASNO) to grant permits; and - the permission is produced to the Australian Border Force.